-All the apparatus used in this work are guarded hot plate apparatus and they are all based on the same principle.
-All hot plates have a square geometry.
-However, as summarised below, there are some differences in the details of design and methods of operation.
+All the apparatuses used in this work are guarded hot plates and they are all based on the same principle.
+All hot plates have a square geometry, however, as summarised below, there are some differences in the details of design and methods of operation.